monsoonmaelstrom/book2/book2.md

 “Do you know that for a fact, or are you just hoping?”

 “Pretty sure,” I murmur, my attention already focused elsewhere, very, very slowly absorbing energy from the air around us and using it to slowly build the conditions for the fog.
-“We’ll find out soon enough though.”
+“We’ll find out soon enough.”

 ----